RistoRavlov/technical-interview/README.md

 ## Introduction

-The goal of the excercice is to set up a basic copy of the great deals website (https://greatdeals.myshopi.com/deals).
+The goal of the exercise is to set up a basic copy of the great deals website (https://greatdeals.myshopi.com/deals).
 The requirements all have priority (1 to 5, 1 being the most important and 5 being trivial).
 It is up to you to decide what you implement.
 There will a couple of restraints (database technology, asp.net core, graphql) but for the rest you have complete freedom in your choices.